Blog

 Gardeners might be tempted to reach for chemicals in an attempt to manage the nuisance pests, but experts urge not to do so.

-Burke says organic pesticides are not helpful in managing spotted lanternflies because they don’t stay in the environment long enough to be effective.
-Horticulture oil and insecticide soaps might help, she says, but would require applications every few days throughout the growing season.
-They are also not effective on adult spotted lanternflies.
-Synthetic pesticides are also not a good option because they are expensive, toxic, stay in the environment for a long time and may harm other organisms.
+Pesticides should only be considered as a last resort since any pesticide can unintentionally harm other organisms.
+Burke says organic pesticides are not ideal for managing spotted lanternflies because they don’t stay in the environment after they dry, so they do not control spotted lanternflies that migrate to the area.
+Neem oil and insecticidale soaps can help, she says, but would require applications every few days throughout the growing season.
+They are also not as effective on adult spotted lanternflies.
+Synthetic pesticides are also not a good option because they are expensive, stay in the environment for a long time, can leach into waterways and may harm other organisms.

 Penn State Extension advises gardeners to even steer clear of home remedies to control spotted lanternflies as some mixtures might harm children, pets and even the plants themselves.